Brief BA with depressed adolescents

 Click the link and then register on the secure portal.
 Come back any time via this page or save the page in your browser.
 Enter your registration email and you are in!
 Resources embedded below the video..

-Brief Behavioural Activation for adolescents with depression
+Brief Behavioural Activation for

 Almost 50% of young people who are offered conventional psychological treatment for depressed adolescents either do not attend or drop out prematurely.
 It is therefore urgent that we develop treatment that young people will use.
 We adapted Behavioural Activation (BA) (Lejuez, et al., 2011) for young people, in collaboration with young people and their families.
 Our aim was to make it brief (6-8 sessions), simple, engaging and effective.
 Brief BA (Pass & Reynolds, 2014) can be used in schools and clinics and delivered by a range of professionals, who do not require specialist qualifications or extensive training.

 Key elements of Brief BA for adolescents include: